UFO (British TV series): Reception

+Aborted second series

-Two years after the 26 episodes were completed, the series was syndicated on American television.
-Many stations who carried the series were affiliated with CBS; they tended to schedule the show in the Saturday evening hour leading into All in the Family, the hugely popular comedy which was the highest-rated program on all of U.S. television at the time.
-(The FCC had mandated that the major networks give back the first half-hour of the evening schedule to local stations, as an attempt to limit the networks' dominance in programming at the expense of independent producers.)
-Naturally, the ratings of UFO were initially promising enough to prompt ITC to commission a second series.
+In late 1972, two years after the 26 episodes were completed, the series was syndicated on American television.
+Many stations which carried the series were affiliated with CBS; they tended to schedule the show in the Saturday evening hour leading into All in the Family, the hugely popular comedy which was the highest-rated program on all of U.S. television at the time.
+The ratings of UFO in New York were initially high enough to prompt ITC to commission a second series.

-As the Moon-based episodes appeared to have proven more popular than the Earth-based stories, ITC insisted that in the new series, the action would take place entirely on the Moon.
+As the Moon-based episodes had proven more popular than the Earth-based stories, in the new series, the action would take place entirely on the Moon.
 Gerry Anderson proposed a format in which SHADO Moonbase had been greatly enlarged to become the organisation's main headquarters, and pre-production on UFO 2 began with extensive research and design for the new Moonbase.
 These developments had precedent in the earlier episodes: a subplot of "Kill Straker!" sees Straker negotiating with SHADO's financial supporters for funding to build more moonbases within 10 years.
 However, when ratings for the syndicated broadcasts in America dropped towards the end of the run, ITC cancelled the second series plans.
 Unwilling to let the UFO 2 pre-production work go to waste, Anderson instead offered ITC a new series idea, unrelated to UFO, in which the Moon would be blown out of Earth orbit taking the Moonbase survivors with it.
 This proposal developed into Space: 1999.